fmager/real-time/m2_concurrency/s1_threads.md

 </figure>

 As you can see, once we chunk our data, leaving Rayon with less administration and scheduling work for its work stealing paradigm, it actually gets quite good performance compared to crossbeam.

+I did not see that coming!

-In the next sections I will look at other means of executing these workloads with crossbeam.
-They just require an introduction to mutexes and atomics.
+In the next sections I will look at other ways of executing these workloads with crossbeam.
+They just require an introduction to mutexes and atomics first.

 Finally, try playing around with the amount of chunks, the amount of test iterations and the size of the dataset.
-I have a firm suspicion that Rayon does better with more iterations as it probably has a thread pool running in the back.
+I have a firm suspicion that Rayon does better with more iterations as it probably has a thread pool running in the back which will be kept alive across iterations or that Rayon, where we do not specify a number of threads is more free to optimize however it wants.